Negative SEO: How to Identify and Recover From Intentional Bad Links and Spam

 Identify the Harmful Links

 Your first step will be to identify the links that are harming your site.
-If you’ve been penalized, or are really under attack, chances are good that there will be hundreds of links… if not thousands… pointing at your site that you want to remove.
+If you’ve been penalized, paid for links, or are really under attack, chances are good that there will be hundreds of links… if not thousands… pointing at your site that you want to remove.

-There are a variety of link audit tools that you can use to perform this step, or you can review your incoming links in Webmaster Tools to manually identify the links that you’d like to keep or remove.
+There are a variety of link audit tools that you can use to perform this step to manually identify the links that you’d like to keep or remove.

 Ask for the Links to Be Removed